 Browning Ferris Industries v.
 National Labor Relations Board

-NRF filed an amicus brief in a lawsuit challenging a National Labor Relations Board ruling that expanded the traditional definition of a “joint employer” by saying a company could be held responsible for the actions of its subcontractors or franchisees.
+NRF filed an amicus brief with the U.S. Court of Appeals for the District of Columbia in a lawsuit challenging a National Labor Relations Board ruling that expanded the traditional definition of a “joint employer” by saying a company could be held responsible for the actions of its subcontractors or franchisees.

 - Retailers urge appeals court to vacate FCC’s TCPA ruling

 ACA International v.
 Federal Communications Commission